cdbarry53/Automated-Job-Finder/README.md

-GitHub Repository: Job Matching Web Application Overview
+Job Matching Web Application
+Overview
-This repository contains a Python-based web application that helps users upload their resumes and find matching jobs an APIs, from Adzuna.
+This repository contains a Python-based web application that helps users upload their resumes and find matching jobs using APIs from Adzuna.
 The application allows users to search for job opportunities by specifying job titles, locations, and salary preferences.
 The application also ranks the job matches based on the similarity between the job description and the uploaded resume.
-The results are automatically exported to an excel spreadsheet to the desired path that you configure.
+The results are automatically exported to an Excel spreadsheet to the desired path that you configure.

+Before You Start
+Before you begin setting up this project, make sure you have the following installed on your system:

+Python: Ensure you have Python installed on your system.
+You can download it from python.org.
+Text Editor or IDE: You’ll need a text editor or an integrated development environment (IDE) to edit the code.
+Some recommended options are:
+Visual Studio Code: A powerful, open-source code editor that supports Python development.
+Download it from here.
+Notepad++: A simple and lightweight text editor.
+Download it from here.
+PyCharm: A Python-specific IDE that offers advanced features for Python development.
+Download it from here.
+API Key: Obtain an API key from Adzuna to access their job listing services.
+You will need to replace placeholder keys in the app.py script.
 Features
 Resume Upload: Users can upload their resume in .docx format.
 Job Search: Search jobs on Adzuna based on job titles and locations.
 Job Ranking: The application ranks the jobs based on the similarity between the job descriptions and the uploaded resume.
 Downloadable Results: Users can download the matched job results as an Excel file with clickable links to the job postings.
 Installation
 Clone the Repository
 bash
+Copy code
 git clone https://github.com/cdbarry53/job-matching-app.git
 cd job-matching-app

-Install the Required Packages Ensure you have Python installed.
-Then install the required packages by running: bash pip install -r requirements.txt
+Install the Required Packages
+Ensure you have Python installed.
+Then install the required packages by running:

+bash
+Copy code
+pip install -r requirements.txt
-Create Uploads Directory Create a directory named uploads in the project root to store uploaded resumes. bash mkdir uploads
+Create Uploads Directory
+Create a directory named uploads in the project root to store uploaded resumes.

+bash
+Copy code
+mkdir uploads
 Set Up API Keys
 Obtain your API key for Adzuna.
 Replace the placeholder keys in the app.py script with your own API keys.
 This is found on lines 93 and 94.

-Set up your directory path
+Set up Your Directory Path
-On line 166 complete the desired output path of the excel spreadsheet.
+On line 166, complete the desired output path of the Excel spreadsheet.

-Run the Application Start the Flask application by running: bash python app.py
+Run the Application
+Start the Flask application by running:

+bash
+Copy code
+python app.py
-Access the Application Open your web browser and navigate to http://127.0.0.1:5000/.
+Access the Application
+Open your web browser and navigate to http://127.0.0.1:5000/.

 How to Use
 Upload Your Resume: On the main page, upload your resume in .docx format.
 Enter Job Details: Enter the desired job title(s), location, and minimum salary.
 You can also specify whether you want to search for remote jobs only.
 View and Download Results: After submission, you’ll be redirected to the results page where you can view matched jobs.
-You can also download the results as an Excel file.
+The results are automatically exported to an Excel file in the path you configured.
 Directory Structure
-plaintext
+php
 Copy code
 job-matching-app/
 │